eval-protocol/python-sdk/development/CONTRIBUTING.md

 **B. Configuration File (Lower Priority)**

-If environment variables are not set, Reward Kit will attempt to read credentials from `~/.fireworks/auth.ini`.
+If environment variables are not set, Eval Protocol will attempt to read credentials from `~/.fireworks/auth.ini`.

 Create or ensure the file `~/.fireworks/auth.ini` exists with the following format:
 ```ini